Dukes County, Massachusetts

 - 1997: Gay Head Lighthouse, located in Aquinnah, is moved back from the eroding cliffs.

-This timeline provides a condensed summary of the historical journey of Dukes County, Massachusetts.
+This timeline provides a concise overview of the key events in the history of Dukes County, Massachusetts.